One Perfect Day in Healdsburg

 After lunch, we drove about 12 miles northwest to Dry Creek Valley to visit Quivira Vineyards, and this turned out to be a highlight of the day.
 From the moment we arrived, we were greeted with genuine warmth and hospitality that set the tone for an excellent tasting and touring experience.

 Speaking of the wines, they were great—as fresh and juicy as the fruits I had just savored.
-We started with the refreshing and flavorful Quivira Rosé, followed by a crisp ‘Fig Tree Vineyard’ Sauvignon Blanc, before diving into what Dry Creek Valley is truly known for: Zinfandel.
-Dry Creek Valley’s climate of long, warm days with coastal fog and cool air funneling in at night, lends Zinfandel its satin texture and ripe raspberry flavors.
-Through Quivera’s Anderson Ranch Zinfandel and Black Boar Zinfandel, I could see why this region has built its reputation on this grape, which produces fruit-forward and beautifully structured wines.
-We also sampled some excellent Rhône varieties, including Grenache and Mourvèdre, two other stars of the area.
+We started with the refreshing and flavorful Quivira Rosé, followed by a crisp ‘Fig Tree Vineyard’ Sauvignon Blanc, before diving into what Dry Creek Valley is most known for: Zinfandel.
+Dry Creek Valley’s climate of long, warm days with coastal fog and cool nighttime temperatures lends Zinfandel its satiny texture and ripe raspberry flavors.
+Through Quivera’s Anderson Ranch Zinfandel and Black Boar Zinfandel, I could see why the region has built its reputation on this grape, which produces fruit-forward and beautifully structured wines.
+We also sampled some excellent wines made with Rhône varieties, including Grenache and Mourvèdre, two other stars of the area.

 the 150-Year-old fig tree